FintanH/talks/bowl-full-of-lentils/abstract.md

 in JSON, and making it all-so-much-better by using Dhall instead.

 We will alleviate the pain of configurations even more by introducing the dhall-bhat library.
-We will a tour of the library and get familiar with the functional concepts it has to offer.
-We will look at such concepts as Functors, Applicatives, and Monad.
-We will also look paired at types that we commonly come across, such as Either, State, and Reader.
-We will then look through the previous example of a machine learning configuration and applying some functional techniques to get an even DRYer implementation.
+We will take a tour of the library and get familiar with the functional concepts it has to offer.
+We will look at such concepts as Functors, Applicatives, and Monads.
+We will also look at types that we commonly come across, such as Either, State, and Reader.
+We will then look through the previous example of a machine learning configuration and apply some functional techniques to get an even DRYer implementation.

 Attendees are recommended to have some familiarity with the functional concepts mentioned above, but are not required.